uberspark/uberxmhf/xmhf/doc/hardware-requirements.md

-XMHF requires an enabled TPM to be enabled, as well as several advanced processor capabilities that typically need to be enabled in the BIOS.
+XMHF requires a Trusted Platform Module (TPM), as well as several advanced processor capabilities that typically need to be enabled in the BIOS.
 Unfortunately, every BIOS is different, so you may need to poke around a bit to find where these settings are located.
 They may